Threatened dry forest habitats

 Nature

 Threatened dry forest habitats are ecosystems characterized by low rainfall and distinct seasonal variations, supporting unique flora and fauna.
 These habitats face significant threats from deforestation, climate change, invasive species, and land conversion for agriculture and urban development.
 As a result, biodiversity is declining, and many species are at risk of extinction.
-The loss of dry forests also impacts local communities that rely on these ecosystems for resources and livelihoods.
-Conservation efforts are crucial to protect these habitats, maintain ecological balance, and ensure the survival of the species that inhabit them.
+The loss of dry forests also impacts carbon storage, soil health, and water cycles, exacerbating environmental challenges.
+Conservation efforts are crucial to protect these habitats, maintain ecological balance, and support the livelihoods of communities that depend on them.

 Claim